Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance: Experiment Setup

-We formalize these requirements into two specific task settings: \begin{itemize}[leftmargin=*] \item \textbf{Edge Alignment:} This setting utilizes the ground truth criterion.
+\begin{itemize}[leftmargin=*] \item \textbf{Edge Alignment:} This setting utilizes the ground truth criterion.
 It addresses tasks where the robot must operate parallel to the linear boundary of a functional workstation, such as the front face of a kitchen sink or stove (Fig.~\ref{fig:evalutaion_explain}, left).
 Success is defined by how closely the final orientation matches the annotated ground truth pose.
-A rollout is considered successful in this edge alignment setting if it satisfies the translation success condition (i.e., 0.3 m) and its final orientation lies within a $\pm8\degree$ deviation from the ground truth. \item \textbf{Object Alignment:} This metric evaluates the visual object facing criterion, which is essential for tasks requiring the robot to orient itself directly toward a target, such as retrieving items from a shelf (Fig.~\ref{fig:evalutaion_explain}, right).
-Success is defined based on the Center of Mass (CoM) of the target object's mask in the final observation ($O_T$).
-A rollout is considered successful if it satisfies the translation condition and the CoM error falls within a threshold derived from the training dataset.
+A rollout is considered successful in this edge alignment setting if it satisfies the translation success condition (i.e., 0.3 m) and its final orientation lies within a $\pm8\degree$ deviation from the ground truth.